consumeReed/Dhio-Bot/README.md

 Creating database, downloading assets, and starting bot
 * Run makedb.py and then fix_db.py with a valid MongoDB database connection
-* Run get_items.py to download each Dhiothu loot image locally
+* Run get_items.py to download each Dhiothu, Bloodthorn, Hrungnir loot image locally
 * Change the .env file to a valid Discord Bot Authentication Token
 * Run bot.py to start bot